 5. Garter Snakes

-Here are other snake species that give birth to live baby snakes.
+Here is another snake species that gives birth to live baby snakes.
 Garter snakes are ovoviviparous reproducers and a member of the colubrid family.

 These snakes have an interesting reproductive cycle as swarms of males are usually attracted to the same female during the mating season.
 This creates a kind of a massive breeding ball, hosting up to 25 males for one female!

 That’s not all, as the females are capable of storing sperm for years.
-They release them to fertilize their eggs only if the living conditions become favorable.
+They release the sperm to fertilize their eggs only if the living conditions become favorable.

-Mother Garters give birth to between three to eighty baby snakes and usually stays pregnant for two to three months.
+Mother Garters give birth to between 3 and 80 baby snakes and usually stay pregnant for 2 to 3 months.

 6. Boa Constrictors

 Boa Constrictors, just like other Boas except for the Calabar Boa snake, are livebearers.
-Baby snakes develop inside their mother’s body for about four to five months before the mothers give birth to a litter of around 10 to 60 neonates.
+Baby snakes develop inside their mother’s body for about 4 to 5 months before the mothers give birth to a litter of around 10 to 60 neonates.